KatieSylvester/low_income_elderly_assist/README.md

 ## <a name="files"></a>Files in this Repository
 All of the analysis can be found in the analysis_elderly_low_income.xlsx excel file.
-The final dashboard is the PDF file.
+The final dashboard is the PDF file and pictured below.
 <br>
 <br>